 Every day, every night, after splurging on a Saturday when you simply can’t say no to that cake, as well as after saying no to a deliciously-looking cake three days after.

-Measure your weight every day and write it down (or save it on your phone or whatever): this will not only keep you motivated, but it will teach you a lot about what to eat and what not to eat.
+Record Your Data: Measure your weight every day and write it down (or save it on your phone or whatever): this will not only keep you motivated, but it will teach you a lot about what to eat and what not to eat and the effects various foods have on your weight.

 Now I know that if I eat pasta or pizza (yes, I allow myself to have one or another every now and then since I reversed my fatty liver – and this is an amazing program to follow for that) after two days, the scale will have some bad news for me.

-Your scale becomes one of your best friends and weapons when trying to tackle this because it will have no mercy.
+Your scale becomes one of your best friends and weapon when dieting for fatty liver because it will have no mercy.
 It will always show you the exact results of your poor decisions, without sugar-coating it.

 Even better, if you have just been diagnosed with a fatty liver, get a scale ASAP (recommendations below) as it will motivate you even more!